QwenLM/Qwen2.5/docs/source/run_locally/llama.cpp.md

 ```

 Here are some explanations to the above command:
--   **Model**: llama-cli supports using model files from local path, remote url, or HuggingFace hub.
+-   **Model**: llama-cli supports using model files from local path, remote URL, or Hugging Face hub.
-    -   `-hf Qwen/Qwen3-8B-GGUF:Q8_0` in the above indicates we are using the model file from HuggingFace hub
+    -   `-hf Qwen/Qwen3-8B-GGUF:Q8_0` in the above indicates we are using the model file from Hugging Face hub
     -   To use a local path, pass `-m qwen3-8b-q8_0.gguf` instead
-    -   To use a remote url, pass `-mu https://hf.co/Qwen/Qwen3-8B-GGUF/resolve/main/qwen3-8b-Q8_0.gguf?download=true` instead
+    -   To use a remote URL, pass `-mu https://hf.co/Qwen/Qwen3-8B-GGUF/resolve/main/qwen3-8b-Q8_0.gguf?download=true` instead

 -   **Speed Optimization**:
     - CPU: llama-cli by default will use CPU and you can change `-t` to specify how many threads you would like it to use, e.g., `-t 8` means using 8 threads.
-    - GPU: If the programs are bulit with GPU support, you can use `-ngl`, which allows offloading some layers to the GPU for computation.
+    - GPU: If the programs are built with GPU support, you can use `-ngl`, which allows offloading some layers to the GPU for computation.
     If there are multiple GPUs, it will offload to all the GPUs.
     You can use `-dev` to control the devices used and `-sm` to control which kinds of parallelism is used.
     For example, `-ngl 99 -dev cuda0,cuda1 -sm row` means offload all layers to GPU 0 and GPU1 using the split mode row.